Getting the Most Out of Auggie

 Full Chat Transcript

-7. How to Give Us Great Beta Feedback
+8. How to Give Great Feedback

 We're building Auggie to help marketers make faster, more confident decisions.
 Your feedback directly shapes the product.

-What We're Specifically Testing
+What We're Testing

-Persona realism:
+Persona Realism

 • Do personas feel like real people with real constraints?